zhvrnkov/My-Swift-Applications/SeeFood/README.md

 # SeeFood (Machine Learning)

-App which recognize Hot Dog.
-User take a photo of something and if that something is hot dog, then app will notice about it.
+App which recognizes Hot Dog.
+User takes a photo of something and if it is hot dog the app will notice about it.

 Required Core ML Module (Inception v3): https://developer.apple.com/machine-learning/build-run-models/